Kath is struggling to cope after separating from her partner

 • Together they created a repayment plan that Kath could afford now, and put a longer term plan in place for when the final settlement had gone through.
 Peter explained what information he needed and why, as well as how it would affect Kath's credit score and what could be done to help

-• He checked that Kath knew she could access her Barclaycard account online or via the Barclaycard app to make debit card payments, change payment due dates and, when she could afford to, set up a Direct Debit
+• This meant Kath could use the app or Online Banking to make debit card payments, change her payment due date and, when she could afford to, set up a Direct Debit

-• He also advised that there is free help and advice available and that she should also check out the government website for information and services available to her.
-We’ve included links to organisations that offer independent help and advice in the ‘Other ways to get help’ section below
+• Peter also showed Kath how to find free help and advice and advised her to check out the government website for information and services available to her.
+We’ve included links to organisations that offer independent help and advice in the ‘Other ways to get help’ section on this page

 Kath was nervous about calling as she’d never handled the finances alone before, but Peter listened and gave her everything she needed to confidently move forward and keep things covered until the settlement.